Umno will remain strong in Pagoh, delegate says

 Noriah credited the contributions of Umno’s top leadership, including Umno Supreme Council members Datuk Seri Ismail Sabri Yaakob, Datuk Seri Ahmad Shabery Cheek, and Datuk Ahmad Maslan, for reinforcing the division in Pagoh constituency.

-With the party's continuous support, Noriah said Pagoh’s Umno division will ensure Barisan Nasional wins in the constituency.
+With the continous support and spirits, Noriah said the Pagoh Umno division will ensure Barisan Nasional will successfully win in the constituency.

-Earlier in his presidential address, Najib had questioned the capabilities of leaders of said ‘parti bunga’, whom he referred to as a ‘former Umno leader’ and a ‘statesman’.
+Earlier in his presidential address, Najib had questioned the capabilities of the ‘party bunga’ leaders whom he said one was a former Umno leader and another a statesman.